-The government insisted the attack was "under control".
+The government insisted the attack was being contained.

 The interior ministry's parliamentary state secretary, Ole Schroeder, told regional newspaper group RND that the attack was "under control" after "a very successful operation by the federal security authorities".

-Top security officials had repeatedly warned during Germany's 2017 general election that Russia hackers may seek to disrupt the polls.
+Top security officials had repeatedly warned during Germany's 2017 general election campaign that Russian hackers may seek to influence or disrupt the polls.

 While authorities did not have concrete proof, they have pinned the malware attack that crippled the Bundestag parliamentary network in 2015 for days on the APT28, also known as "Fancy Bear" or "Sofacy".